Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Appendix

 Therefore combining the two results we have

 Now note that since $U_i$ is $O(\theta_n)^{1/2}$, the corresponding coefficient $\beta$ should be $O(\theta_n)^{-1/2}$ in order for the total term $\beta^TU_i$ to be constant as a function of $n$.
-Therefore, using the above estimate of the covariance in \eqref{covar}, the bias in estimating $\rho_n$ is given by
+Therefore, using the above estimate of the covariance in \eqref{covar}, the asymptotic order of bias in estimating $\rho_n$ is given by multiplying the above expression by $\theta_n^{-1}$, as,

 \end{proof}